 There are many sources and types of uncertainties unavoidably introduced within the multiscale modeling approach from both experimental and modeling sides.
 According to Oberkampf and Roy [155], one can distinguish the aleatory and epistemic types of uncertainties.
-The first one is the uncertainty introduced by the inherent randomness and thus irreducible, which brings the necessity of its quantification.
+The first one is the uncertainty introduced by the inherent randomness and thus is irreducible, making it necessary to quantify.
 The second one is attributed to a lack of knowledge.
 It represents the bias between our understanding and the actual physical nature of the process under study.
 In principle, it can be minimized.